Generic Name: dolutegravir (Oral route)

 - For treatment of HIV infection:

-- Adults and children 12 years of age and older and weighing at least 40 kilograms (kg)—50 milligrams (mg) once a day.
-If you are taking or have received certain other HIV medicines, 50 mg two times a day.
+- Adults—50 milligrams (mg) once a day.
+If you are taking or have received certain other HIV medicines, take 50 mg 2 times a day.

 - For treatment of HIV infection: